wp-plugins/wp-media-category-management/README.txt

 == Changelog ==

+= 1.3.0 =
+* Fixed issue with updating options.
+* Improved support for MCM categories in modal edit mode.
+* Improved support for Custom MCM names.
+* Improved support for use of POST categories.
+* Added support for new shortcode parameter "alternative_shortcode".

 = 1.2.0 =
 * Renamed "Media Categories" to "MCM Categories" for easier distinction from other taxonomies.
 * Added support for media categories as defined by other plugins.